 Peak snorkel counts within each year have generally been between 350 and 400 O. mykiss until 2013.
-Due to the exceptional drought in its fourth year, the peak numbers of O. mykiss have dropped substantially (Appendix 12).
-The peak count of O. mykiss was 65 during 2015 and largely due to fry observed after adding an additional unit in San Antonio Creek.
-This was, however, an increase in peak snorkel count of only 14 O. mykiss in 2014 (Appendix 12).
+Due to the exceptional drought in its fifth year, the peak numbers of

+O. mykiss have dropped substantially (Appendix 12).
+The peak count of O. mykiss was 14 during 2016, six of which were fry estimated to be \leq 3 cm.